 Motions Concerning Confidential Documents and Information.

 Available Orders.
-On its own or on a party’s motion, the court may order that:
+On its own or on a party’s motion, the court may order that

 a document be filed as a confidential document;

 a document not be filed as a confidential document;

 confidential information contained in a non-confidential document be redacted and, in instances where the document has not yet been filed, the filing party perform the redaction; or